-The Federal Government officially commenced the operation of a Treasury Single Account on Monday, 17th of September 2015.
+The Federal Government officially commenced the operation of a Treasury Single Account on Monday, 17th of September 2015 during the first tenure of President Muhammadu Buhari.
 This effectively moved about N1.2 trillion from Nigerian Banks to the Central Bank of Nigeria.

 Here are the benefits;